Chinakurali

 Chinakurali is a village in Pandavapura, Mandya, Karnataka, India.

 Location

 Chinakurali village is located between Pandavapura and Krishnarajpet towns in Southern Karnataka.
 The village is located 1`2 km away from Pandavapura town.

 Demographics

 The village has a population of 12000 people as per the 2011 census.
 The area of the village is 398 hectares.

 Administration

-Chinakurali villages is part of Pandavapura Taluk in Mandya district.
+Chinakurali village is part of Pandavapura Taluk in Mandya district.
 The village is 137 km from the state capital of Bangalore.